ng-bridge/organizing/README.md

 ## Organizing: how workshops happen

-Planning MobileBridge workshops should be visibile and transparent.
+Planning ng-bridge workshops should be visibile and transparent.
 Visibility makes it easier for us to help each other and show new organizers how we work.
-To jump in, checkout the [list](https://github.com/mobilebridge/organizing/issues) of workshops currently being planned.
+To jump in, checkout the [list](https://github.com/ng-bridge/organizing/issues) of workshops currently being planned.

-When organizing, remember the mission of MobileBridge (like Railsbridge [[website](http://www.railsbridge.org)][[GitHub](https://github.com/railsbridge)] before it) is to diversify and improve the software development community.
+When organizing, remember the mission of ng-bridge (like Railsbridge [[website](http://www.railsbridge.org)][[GitHub](https://github.com/railsbridge)] before it) is to diversify and improve the software development community.
 We ask that:
 * Your workshop reach out to a group of people that are underrepresented in the community.
 That might be women, people of color, non-native English speakers, LGBQA communities, or other marginalized groups.
 * Your workshop is free for students to attend.
 We want to remove as many barriers to entry as possible.